 The Production Control department is responsible for operating our well fields, booster stations, storage tanks, and water treatment facilities.
 In the coming year, the department will continue its activities involving the replacement of aging infrastructure, including outdated electrical switch gear and aging chemical feed equipment.
-Production Control is currently evaluating options for upgrading its SCADA communications infrastructure used to communicate and remotely control pump stations.
+Production Control is currently piloting options for upgrading its SCADA communications infrastructure used to communicate and remotely control pump stations.
 This will lay the groundwork for migrating this equipment to new technology in the future.
 Funds are also budgeted each year to replace older instrumentation and control equipment that is no longer supported by manufacturers due to continually evolving and improving technologies.
+Production Control is focused on optimizing the operation of nine Advanced Oxidation Control (AOP) systems that became operational in calendar year 2023.
+There are currently another nine AOP systems under construction that will become operational in calendar year 2024.